TN 69 (08-16)

 C. Overview of IDD for Indonesia

-IDD payments sent to Indonesia must be in Indonesian Rupiah accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate, or DIO for input.
-DIO faxes incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory.
-The FBU will contact the beneficiary or FI for the additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Indonesia.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Indonesian IDD bank data